|

 1) Read the instruction paper.
 However, the instructions will be written in Japanese for directly imported reels.
 Instructions on the US reels and Japan reels are almost the same.
 The only difference is about lubrication.
 Japanese models are mostly lubricated with oil, and US models are with grease.
 If you see any rain drop marks in the paper, that's the place you need to take care.

 2) Lubricate your reel as frequently as possible.
 If you could correctly guess what's on the instruction picture, now you know the very what is written.
-For Shimano Japan casting reels, you should lubricate BBs at both end of spool shaft at least once every three fishing trips.
+For Shimano Japan casting reels, you should lubricate ball bearings at both end of spool shaft at least once every three fishing trips.

-Genuine oil are a little thicker than those spray oil, but they last longer on BBs.
-If you use thin oil, you will shorten the life of BBs.
+Genuine oil are a little thicker than those spray oil, but they last longer on bearings.
+Please remind that thin oil will shorten the life of bearings.
 Just a drop, or less than that is fine for small ball bearings.
 Excess oil will travel to other parts and do wrong on them.

 5) Wash your reel in a flowing tap water, after you use it with saltwater and blackish water.
 Never sink it in pooled water.
 Of course dry it, and lubricate it every time.
-For spinning reels, the BB at line roller will die first.
-Wash it thoroughly, and lubricate it with grease or thick oil like gear lube.
+For spinning reels, the bearing at line roller will die first.
+Wash it thoroughly, and lubricate it with grease or thick oil.

 6) Pay a little for longer life.
 Ball bearings and other parts like pinion gear are designed to be replaced if necessary.
 With regular maintenance and replacing those worn out parts, fishing reels last very long with great performances.
 It is a good idea to have it serviced at the end of every/every two fishing season.
 Your purchase is not a cheap to be thrown away after use of a few seasons!!